 For the right candidate, there are almost no downsides in choosing Lasik surgery for astigmatism.
 Better yet, the sooner you can undergo the procedure, the longer you can enjoy clearer vision for years to come.
 To learn more about Lasik surgery cost, qualifications, and other concerns, call Excel Laser Vision Institute at +1-866-923-9235 to talk to a Lasik surgeon today!

 Laser eye surgery continues to be one of the most effective, long-term ways to correct astigmatism.
-However, many people still hesitate to undergo the procedure because of the Lasik eye surgery cost.
+However, many people still hesitate to undergo the procedure because of the Lasik eye surgery cost and PRK surgery cost.
 Do not be mistaken.
-Despite the large upfront cost of laser eye surgery, it remains as the more cost-effective alternative to eyeglasses and contact lenses.
+Despite the large upfront cost of laser eye surgery, it remains one of the cost-effective alternatives to eyeglasses and contact lenses.

 Why Lasik is More Cost-Effective for Astigmatism